tommyknocker/pdo-database-class/documentation/05-advanced-features/21-cli-tools.md

 3. **After Schema Changes** - Run analysis after migrations to ensure no issues were introduced
 4. **Slow Query Monitoring** - Regularly analyze slow query logs to identify performance regressions
 5. **Query Optimization** - Use `optimize query` when developing new queries to ensure optimal performance
+6. **Configuration Tuning** - Use `optimize db` when setting up new servers or after hardware upgrades to optimize database configuration

 ### Limitations